Streets and Squares

 Former school

-This building today after the reconstruction in 2012 belongs to of BelVEB
+This building after the reconstruction BelVEB in 2012.
+Today it belongs to Lode clinics.

 Views in K.Marx Street